 - Time: Friday November 26, 13.15-14.15 pm

 - Place: The University Aula, Muséplassen 3

-The Fredrik Barth Memorial Lecture 2021 will be arranged on the occasion of the NAF Conference November 25-26.
+The Fredrik Barth Memorial Lecture 2021 is open for all interested, and will take place on the occasion of the NAF Conference November 25-26.

 2020 - cancelled

 The Fredrik Barth Memorial Lecture 2020 was cancelled due to the Corona pandemic.

 Always thinking against the grain and from fieldsites considered on the margins of the Middle East, Fredrik Barth forced anthropologists of the region and beyond to question presumptions about the force of structuring principles as well as the dynamics of social and political relationships and arrangements.
 Inspired by Barth’s urging of a more robust “analytic description,” and from the shared margin of Southern Arabia, I will in this talk explore fundamental notions of political home and identity, “nation” and “Arabness,” as they transformed over the course of the 20th century.

 Drawing on ethnographic and archival work in a town in interior Oman (a town about which Barth also wrote a fascinating article), I will in this lecture explore how ideas of and practices shaping such categories have shifted, connected to particular political, economic, and religious processes and debates that extend across the Indian Ocean.
 I argue that examining itineraries of and debates about travel and marriage across the ocean can challenge received understandings of identity and belonging in the Middle East.

 The Future of Prophecy: Transforming Temporalities in Melanesia and Anthropology